make-everything-simple/share-dev-environments/README.md

 - Contribute to help your brain quick remember and prevent bad memory 🙏

 ## Supported modules
-- Common variable environments, required tools
+- Common variable environments, required tools for macOS
-- Common commands for Android.
+- Common commands for Android
-- Common commands for iOS.
+- Common commands for iOS
-- Common commands for React Native.
+- Common commands for React Native
 - Common commands for Public Key Infrastructure
-  - Common commands for SSH (Secure Shell).
+  - Common commands for SSH (Secure Shell)
-  - Common commands for GPG (GNU Privacy Guard) sign your commit or message.
+  - Common commands for GPG (GNU Privacy Guard) sign your commit or message
+- Common commands for MongoDB

 ## OS support
 - macOS only